ashwan1/django-deepspeech-server/README.md

     pip3 install -r path/to/django-deepspeech-server/requirements.txt

 ## Configuration
 Enter path for your model, alphabet, lm and trie in speech-server-main/config/config.json file.
 Also make change to **audiofiledir** key in same config.json file, to match some valid path on your system.
+You can also limit audio length by setting [**audiofilelength**](https://github.com/ashwan1/django-deepspeech-server/issues/7) to some time in seconds.

 Go to directory where manage.py is located and start server: